frankhjung/article-quickcheck/quickcheck.md

 ## Code Examples

 So, what does this look like?
 Marlo uses Java for development of integration solutions.
+So the first examples shown here will use the above Java JUnit-QuickCheck package.

-This generator will create a alphanumeric word with a length of between 1 and 12 characters.
+The following generator will create a alphanumeric word with a length of between 1 and 12 characters.

 ```java
 /** Alphanumeric characters: "0-9A-Za-z". */